Frog Fractions 2

 Frog Fractions 2 is a sequel to the free browser-based game Frog Fractions, which was developed by independent game studio Twinbeard, founded by Jim Stormdancer.
 Stormdancer used an extended alternate reality game (ARG) as part of the game's announcement and subsequent development, tying the release of the game to the success of the players' completing the ARG's puzzles.
 Frog Fractions 2 was revealed to have been released on December 26, 2016, after players completed the ARG, though its content was hidden within the game Glittermitten Grove, a secondary game developed by Craig Timpany, a friend of Stormdancer, and released without much attention a few weeks prior to the ARG's completion.
+The credits list the title of the game as Frog Fractions 3.

 Gameplay

 Frog Fractions 2 is primarily presented through "TXT World", a text-based adventure game similar to ZZT.
 Players move throughout the world solving puzzles and completing various minigames in order to further progress.
 Examples of such minigames include a text adventure set within The Divine Comedy, a 3D Obama shaving simulator (a 2D version of the game was used during the ARG), and a text-based simulated multiplayer online battle arena game.
 The game also allows players to import their saved game from Mass Effect 2, which Stormdancer says is part of a larger puzzle.